Schiffels-Popgen/MICROSCOPE-processing-pipeline/README.md

 ```

 ## create_preliminary_reports.sh
+>  ⚠️ For batches that contain genotypes from both ssDNA and dsDNA libraries, the **ssDNA libraries are preferred and dsDNA genotypes
+>   are ignored**!

 This script will copmare all completed eager runs with all completed reports and create preliminary reports for any eager runs
 that are newer than the associated preliminary report or do not have an associated preliminary report.
 Under the hood, this script finds the correct sex determination, snp coverage, and general stats output files from each batch